-A trip from Fredericton to the town of Oromocto via the Lincoln Trail and Burton Bridge.
+A trip from Fredericton to Oromocto via the Lincoln Trail and Burton Bridge.

 This popular route provides panoramic views and exposure to the beautiful St John River as well as a picturesque bridge crossing and journey along the Oromocto River.
 The largely flat route follows the trails across the Bill Thorpe Walking Bridge and along the Lincoln Trail, with an option to use the road to bypass the airport.
 In Oromocto there is an opportunity to picnic beside the river or visit one of the many establishments in the adjacent mall.
 Following a lunch, a short trip brings you to the Burton Bridge, which provides a spectacular view of the St. John River.
 The route up the north side of the river is along the main road with paved shoulders, and there are several opportunities to enjoy market stands and ice cream.